| The Editorial Process

 | Clinical trial registry

-Pediatric Respirology and Critical Care Medicine favors registration of clinical trials and is a signatory to the Statement on publishing clinical trials in Indian biomedical journals.
 Pediatric Respirology and Critical Care Medicine would publish clinical trials that have been registered with a clinical trial registry that allows free online access to public.
-Registration in the following trial registers is acceptable: http://www.ctri.in/; http://www.actr.org.au/; http://www.clinicaltrials.gov/; http://isrctn.org/; http://www.trialregister.nl/trialreg/index.asp; and http://www.umin.ac.jp/ctr.
-This is applicable to clinical trials that have begun enrollment of subjects in or after June 2008.
-Clinical trials that have commenced enrollment of subjects prior to June 2008 would be considered for publication in Pediatric Respirology and Critical Care Medicine only if they have been registered retrospectively with clinical trial registry that allows unhindered online access to public without charging any fees.
+Registration in the following trial registers is acceptable: http://www.ctri.nic.in/; https://www.anzctr.org.au/; http://www.clinicaltrials.gov/; http://isrctn.org/; http://www.trialregister.nl/trialreg/index.asp; http://www.umin.ac.jp/ctr.
+This is applicable to clinical trials that have begun enrollment of subjects in or after June 2018.
+Clinical trials that have commenced enrollment of subjects prior to June 2018 would be considered for publication in Pediatric Respirology and Critical Care Medicine only if they have been registered retrospectively with clinical trial registry that allows unhindered online access to public without charging any fees.

 | Authorship Criteria